 Relax in Horrocks’ Beer Garden

-Go to Horrocks in the fall is like a wonderland of cozy vibes and delicious smells.
-Their Beer Garden entrance is one of the best ways to spend a fall evening.
+Going to Horrocks in the fall is like a wonderland of cozy vibes and delicious smells.
+Their beer garden entrance is one of the best ways to spend a fall evening.

 There’s room to be socially distanced outside where you can enjoy the relaxing atmosphere with a bevy and food of choice.